JWST General Target Visibility Tool Help

 The JWST General Target Visibility Tool (GTVT) is a command-line Python tool that provides quick-look assessments of target visibilities and position angles for all JWST instruments.

 The JWST General Target Visibility Tool (GTVT) is a Python command-line tool for calculating target visibility windows as a function of time.
-It's currently based on assumed pre-launch JWST orbital parameters.
 GTVT is one of two tools for investigating JWST target visibilities.
+In mid-2018, the assumed orbital ephemeris and default time period over which the calculations run were modified to accommodate the expected launch date of March 2021.

 For a given RA and Dec, the GTVT provides the reference position angle (PA) information for all 4 science instruments and the FGS within the allowed visibility windows.
 It also outputs the V3 axis PA for reference.
 Results are in the form of an ASCII file as well as one or more summary plots.
 A number of options are available from the command line for tailoring the output to your needs.
 Once the plot is displayed, icons can be selected to pan and zoom in on the plot to see detailed information.